-The project started in August 2019 and is planned to continue until May 2022. eLEAF has visited Colombia twice to discuss with end-users the convenience of the services and to understand the organizational structure of the sugarcane mills and responsibilities of the users.
+The project started in August 2019 and is planned to continue until May 2022. eLEAF has visited Colombia three times to discuss with end-users the convenience of the services and to understand the organizational structure of the sugarcane mills and responsibilities of the users.
 The user requirement analysis has been successfully completed in February 2020.

 The project team concluded the prototypes for fertiliser advice and yield forecast to showcase their functionality during the completion review meeting of phase one in June 2020.

 The business relation between eLEAF and AgroAP, our potential business channel in Colombia, has resulted in positive discussions about the business strategy and their role for supporting the implementation of the services to the participating mills and promoting of services to potential new clients.